-Holding tanks for new residential construction shall be prohibited in the town.
+Holding tanks for new residential construction shall be prohibited in the village.
 Any person who is denied the use of a holding tank as a result of this section may appeal the application of this section to his situation.
-The appeal shall be to the town board and shall comply with section 2-400.
-The town board may grant variances to this prohibition where the enforcement of the prohibition will result in severe and unnecessary hardship.
-The town board may also grant variances on a trial basis for new residential construction for conversion to a mound system in accord with the rules and regulations of the state department of safety and professional services and the county sanitarian and in accord with rules and regulations established by the town board.
-The clerk-treasurer shall inform the state department of safety and professional services and the county sanitarian of any such variance.
+The appeal shall be to the village board and shall comply with section 2-400.
+The village board may grant variances to this prohibition where the enforcement of the prohibition will result in severe and unnecessary hardship.
+The village board may also grant variances on a trial basis for new residential construction for conversion to a mound system in accord with the rules and regulations of the state department of safety and professional services and the county sanitarian and in accord with rules and regulations established by the village board.
+The administrator/clerk shall inform the state department of safety and professional services and the county sanitarian of any such variance.
 Section 54-52 shall apply to any such variance.